19hours/sg-statutes/Acts/Legal Profession Act.md

 “relevant proceedings” means such proceedings in the Singapore International Commercial Court as may be prescribed for the purposes of this definition;

-“Singapore International Commercial Court” means the division of the High Court constituted under section 18A of the Supreme Court of Judicature Act (Cap.
-322).
+“Singapore International Commercial Court” means the division of the High Court constituted under section 18A of the Supreme Court of Judicature Act.

+[Act 22 of 2018 wef 18/04/2018]

 (2) For the purposes of sections 36S, 36T, 36U and 36Y, a reference to a foreign lawyer who is registered under section 36P includes a foreign lawyer whose registration under section 36P is cancelled or suspended, or lapses, after the commencement of proceedings under section 36S against the foreign lawyer.